BuzzBerryCode/Discover-Black-Next.js/README.md

 **IMPORTANT**: This repository is configured for secure deployment.
 Never commit your actual `.env` file to version control.

+**⚠️ SECURITY UPDATE**: If you are using the Supabase credentials from previous versions of this repository, please rotate your API keys immediately as they may have been exposed in the git history.
+Generate new keys from your Supabase dashboard.

 ## 🛠️ Quick Setup

 ### Prerequisites